Social media use in the Philippines: Multiply

 Meanwhile, Multiply president and founder Peter Pezaris said that the Filipino users of their site comprised the largest and most active group in terms of number of subscribers and of photographs being uploaded daily.
 About 2.2 million out of more than nine million registered users of Multiply are Filipinos, outnumbering even nationalities with a bigger population base like the United States, Indonesia, and Brazil.
 Also, one million photographs are uploaded by Filipinos to Multiply every day, which is half of their total number worldwide.
 Sixty percent of Filipino users of Multiply are female, while 70 percent are under the age of 25.
 In comparison, Filipino Friendster users are between the ages of 16 and 30, with 55 percent of them female.

 Facebook

 We Are Social’s Digital 2020 report revealed that Facebook is the most popular social media platform in the Philippines, used by 96 percent of the country's internet users.
 This was followed by YouTube by 95 percent and Facebook Messenger by 89 percent.

-Since Fabcebook's initial launch of its first Philippine office in 2016, there were already an estimated 49 million Filipinos using the social networking site.
+Since Facebook’s initial launch of its first Philippine office in 2016, there were already an estimated 49 million Filipinos using the social networking site.
 Due to Facebook's popularity among Filipino users, in May 2018, the company opened its new head office in Bonifacio Global City, Taguig and initiated a 4 billion USD e-commerce opportunity to help small and medium-sized local businesses.